wpearman1996/MARES_database_pipeline/README.md

 # custom_metabarcoding_databases

+These scripts are designed to be run using a linux OS, and were developed on Ubuntu 16.04.
+If you use windows, you may be able to use the windows linux subsystem (https://docs.microsoft.com/en-us/windows/wsl/install-win10) but you may have additional dependencies to install that aren't covered by this list below.

 ## step 1: NCBI COI Retrieval

 First it is necessary to make a taxa.list file - this file contains a list of taxa that you're interested in.
 You can use different lists